About

 Short Bio

-Christine Wong Yap (she/they*) is a visual artist and social practitioner who works in community engagement, drawing, printmaking, publishing, textiles, and public art.
+Christine Wong Yap is a visual artist and social practitioner who works in community engagement, drawing, printmaking, publishing, textiles, and public art.
 Through her hyperlocal participatory research projects, she gathers and amplifies grassroots perspectives on belonging, resilience, and mental well being.
-Currently, she is serving as Neighborhood Visiting Artist at Stanford University (Stanford, CA).
+She is a 2025 Creative Capital Awardee.
+From 2023 to 2024, she served as Neighborhood Visiting Artist at Stanford University (Stanford, CA).
 She has developed projects with the Chinese Culture Center of San Francisco, For Freedoms, the Library Foundation of Los Angeles, the Othering and Belonging Institute at UC Berkeley, Times Square Arts, and the Wellcome Trust, among others.
 Holding a BFA and MFA in printmaking from the California College of the Arts, she lives and works in the San Francisco Bay Area, after a decade of living in New York City.

 Longer Bio